jaredly/jerd/Abilities.md

 There are a couple ways to do it.

-It looks like Eff captures the state explicitly in the effect execution context.
+It looks like Eff-Idris captures the state explicitly in the effect execution context.

 ```
 instance Handler State m where